Smart Factory, Industry 4.0 & IoT

 • People empowered by IT: Connected to the data and supported by automated analytics, managers and supervisors can achieve a higher level of wise decision-making.

-Internet of Things (IoT), Industry 4.0 and Smart Factory APS, SAP, ERP, and MRPThe foundation of IoT is that smart machines capture and communicate this information instantly to connected parts of an organization.
+The foundation of IoT is that smart machines capture and communicate this information instantly to connected parts of an organization.
 Therefore, issues are identified more quickly.
 Armed with this information in real-time, supervisors make better decisions to deal with issues before a problem can get out of hand.
 In some cases, intelligent machines can self-correct without delaying production at all.
 It is a decentralization of production control and depends upon massive amounts of data, well-written code, and a new culture on the factory floor.
 Workflows become integrated into the whole system.

-How IoT has already changed everything:
+Smart Factory Industry 4.0 & IoTHow IoT has already changed everything:

 The smart factory of the future will involve massive technological interconnection from start (customers) to finish (shipping), blurring the boundaries of responsibility.
 Many firms allow customers to place and track orders electronically.
 Shipping trucks, under the same premise, can be queued up with minimal manual planning.
 Lean manufacturing techniques now involve constant communication with suppliers and transport.
 A world in which smart, automated manufacturing provides full visibility of all aspects of business and business insights is not difficult to envision.